joelberkeley/words/languages.md

 Idris shares dependent types and theorem proving with Agda, but is [designed for](http://docs.idris-lang.org/en/latest/faq/faq.html#what-are-the-differences-between-agda-and-idris) general purpose programming.
 It is inspired by Haskell, and uses much of the same syntax.
 As of 2022, Idris isn't ready for production deployment.

-One difficulty I have noticed with Idris is that it can very difficult indeed to write performant, correct, purely functional, and provably total systems of a significant size.
+One difficulty I have noticed with Idris is that it can very difficult indeed to write performant, correct, purely functional, and provably total systems of any significant size.
 The effort required can reduce a developer's capacity to pay attention to quality, in much the same way that a complicated UI is a security hazard because users can be tempted to circumvent protocols.

 ### [Rust](https://www.rust-lang.org/)